X

 Gift fund underwriting requirements have loosened throughout the years.
 Not only is there no limit to the amount of gift funds someone can give you when buying a house, there is no longer a requirement of having your own minimum investment in the property.

-3. Your home's equity
+Your current home's equity

 Assuming you have the equity position in your current home, a great alternative to bridging the gap when buying a new home is to pull equity from your existing home.